 Method of review: The referees are external and selected by the Editorial Team; referees will be issued a proposal about the quality of the study; if necessary they will suggest appropriate corrections.
 The screening method used is double-blind (anonymous author and referees), a member of the Editorial Team being responsible for establishing contact between both.
 If thestudy is acceptedfor review, the final report will be issued within a period of six months.
 Referees can obtain an accreditation certification upon request).

-Results of the review: The result of the evaluation process may be: (a) Acceptance of the article, (b) acceptance conditional on the implementation of corrections, (c) requiring corrections and further review, and (d) rejection.
+Results of the review: The result of the evaluation process may be: (a) Acceptance of the article, (b) acceptance conditional on the implementation of corrections, (c) requiring corrections and further re-evaluation of the reviewer, and (d) rejection.
 Any of these reports, with the rationale necessary, will be sent to the authors by e-mail.
 In case of corrections, authors will have until three months to carry out corrections; after this time if the journal has not had a response, the manuscript will be definitely rejected.
 If the manuscript is accepted for publication in Annals of Psychology [Anales de Psicologia], an acceptance certificate will be sent to the authorsandwill be publishedas scheduledinthe journal.